 Australian staff members, teaching in English, are employed through the ACT Education Directorate.
 French staff teaching in French are trained and qualified by the French National Ministry of Education, Paris.
 They are seconded to work at Telopea Park School.

 The school is led by an Australian Principal, Jason Holmes.
-David Binan is the Proviseur of Le Lycee Franco Australien (K-6, EFS Y7-10 at TPS, EFS Y11-12 at Narrabundah College).
+Florence Llopis is the Proviseure of Le Lycee Franco Australien (K-6, EFS Y7-10 at TPS, EFS Y11-12 at Narrabundah College).

 The school is administered as part of the Australian Capital Territory Government school system.
 It is accountable to the French and Australian authorities as well as to the ACT Education Directorate.